Tiberius Julius Abdes Pantera: Hypothesis concerning a connection to Jesus

-A historical connection from this soldier to Jesus of Nazareth has long been hypothesized by some scholars, based on the claim of an ancient Greek philosopher named Celsus, who, according to Christian writer Origen in his Against Celsus (Κατὰ Κέλσου; Contra Celsum), was the author of a work titled The True Word (Λόγος Ἀληθής).
+A historical connection between a soldier named Pantera and Jesus of Nazareth has long been hypothesized by some scholars, based on the claim of an ancient Greek philosopher named Celsus, who, according to Christian writer Origen in his Against Celsus (Κατὰ Κέλσου; Contra Celsum), was the author of a work titled The True Word (Λόγος Ἀληθής).

 Celsus' work was lost but, in Origen's account of it, Jesus was depicted as the result of a relationship (non-consensual or consensual) between his mother Mary and a renowned Roman figure in a time of great upheaval.
 He said that for this reason she was "accused of adultery but had the child by the leader named Panthera".
 Biblical scholar James Tabor proposed that Tiberius Pantera could have been serving in the region at the time of Jesus's conception.
 Christopher Zeichmann goes so far as to say: "Where precisely Pantera's unit was located during the years leading up to Jesus' conception is uncertain, but it is beyond doubt that it was not Judaea or Galilee."

-Tabor's hypothesis is considered highly unlikely by mainstream scholars given that there is little other evidence to support Pantera's paternity outside of some texts.
+Tabor's hypothesis is considered unlikely by some mainstream scholars due to the lack of surviving textual evidence which support Pantera's paternity.
 Some scholars and religious figures postulate Pantera was a Roman ancestor of Jesus but not his father.

 Historically, the names Pantera and Yeshu were not unusual in the region and were in use among Jews and Gentiles.

 2nd-century usage by Celsus

 In the 2nd century, Celsus, a Greek philosopher, wrote that Jesus's father was a Roman soldier named Panthera.
-The views of Celsus drew responses from Origen, who considered it a fabricated story.
+The views of Celsus drew responses from Origen, who alleged it to be a fabricated story.
 Celsus' claim is only known from Origen's reply.
 Origen writes:

 Let us return, however, to the words put into the mouth of the Jew, where "the mother of Jesus" is described as having been "turned out by the carpenter who was betrothed to her, as she had been convicted of adultery and had a child by a certain soldier named Panthera".

 Marcus J. Borg and John Dominic Crossan state that given the antagonism of Celsus towards Christianity, his suggestion of the Roman parentage of Jesus might derive from the memory of Roman military operations suppressing a revolt at Sepphoris near Nazareth around the time of Jesus' birth.
 The "common legionary name" Panthera could have arisen from a satirical connection between the Greek words panthēr meaning 'panther, various spotted Felidae' and parthenos meaning 'virgin'.